PandaVerse09/uppcl-consolidated-bill-reporting-system/FRONTEND/README.md

-# Consolidated Billing System (CBS) — Frontend
+# Daily Revenue Monitoring Portal (DRMP) — Frontend

-Frontend-only React app for UPPCL's Consolidated Billing System.
+Frontend-only React app for UPPCL's Daily Revenue Monitoring Portal.
 Built with React, Vite, React Router, Tailwind CSS, and Recharts.
 All data is mock JSON in `src/data/mockData.js` — there is no backend, API, database, or authentication logic.

 ## Setup